kite-sdk/kite-examples/README.md

 ## Working with the VM

 * __What are the usernames/passwords for the VM?__
-  * Cloudera manager: admin/admin
+  * Cloudera manager: 4.4.0: cloudera/cloudera, 4.3.0: admin/admin
+  * HUE: cloudera/cloudera
   * Login: cloudera/cloudera

 * __I can't find the file in VirtualBox (or VMWare)!__
-  * You probably need to unpack it: In Windows, install 7zip, _extract_ the `.tar` file from the `.bz2`, then extract the VM files from the `.tar`.
-In linux or mac, `cd` to where you copied the file and run `tar xjf cloudera-quickstart-vm-4.3.0-cdk-vbox-1.0.0.tar.bz2`
+  * You probably need to unpack it: In Windows, install 7zip, and _extract_ the VM files from the `.7z` file.
+In linux or mac, `cd` to where you copied the file and run `7zr e cloudera-quickstart-vm-4.3.0-kite-vbox-4.4.0.7z`
-  * You should be able to add the extracted files to VirtualBox or VMWare
+  * You should be able to import the extracted files to VirtualBox or VMWare

+* __How do I open a `.ovf` file?__
+  * Install and open [VirtualBox][vbox] on your computer
+  * Under the menu "File", select "Import..."
+  * Navigate to where you unpacked the `.ovf` file and select it

+* __What is a `.vmdk` file?__
+  * The `.vmdk` file is the virtual machine disk image that accompanies a `.ovf` file, which is a portable VM description.

 * __How do I open a `.vbox` file?__
   * Install and open [VirtualBox][vbox] on your computer